 - Develop and present workshops for treasurers and stewardship committees.

 I am CFO of the diocese.
-I have served as Treasurer of Convention four times.
+I have served as Treasurer of Convention five times.
 I'd be happy to serve again.